Coronavirus (COVID-19) information

 References from an official email address (ie. NOT Outlook, Gmail, Yahoo, etc.) This can be from your previous institution if you were a student in the last 4 years or from a line manager if you are currently working.

-Suitable applicants will be invited to interview, where they will be required to further demonstrate their suitability for the course by presentation of a suitable and relevant portfolio of artwork.
+Suitable applicants will be invited to interview, where they will be required to further demonstrate their suitability for the course by bringing a portfolio of artwork

 Teaching and Learning